kubewarden/community/components.md

-Kubewarden's integration with Kubernetes is orchestrated through ValidationWebhooks and MutatingWebhooks, mechanisms that funnel admission requests to Policy Servers.
+Kubewarden's integration with Kubernetes is orchestrated through ValidationWebhooks and MutatingWebhooks, mechanisms that funnel admission requests to PolicyServers.
 Created by the Kubewarden Controller, these webhooks are critical for directing traffic, ensuring that each admission request is evaluated against the relevant policy, facilitating a dynamic and automated policy enforcement process.

-#### Audit Scanner
+#### AuditScanner

-The Audit Scanner introduces a proactive layer to Kubewarden’s security framework, periodically scanning the cluster to identify and report non-compliant resources.
+The AuditScanner introduces a proactive layer to Kubewarden’s security framework, periodically scanning the cluster to identify and report non-compliant resources.
 This component enhances cluster security by evaluating the cluster state against enforced policies, identifying discrepancies and facilitating timely remediation.
-It integrates seamlessly with Policy Servers, using existing policy definitions to ensure consistent enforcement and evaluation.
+It integrates with Policy Servers, using existing policy definitions to ensure consistent enforcement and evaluation.

-The Audit Scanner code can be found [here](https://github.com/kubewarden/audit-scanner)
+The AuditScanner code can be found [here](https://github.com/kubewarden/audit-scanner)